 I'm as good as my word.

-My interest is people and what keeps us all going in our ordinary lives.
-I was weaned on magical realism, so my art always contains an element of the surreal, the ghosts that exist within and without.
+I study people.
+What keeps us all going in our ordinary lives.
+The ghosts that exist within and without.

-How lives can change in an instant or be changing, changing over time without one’s consent: like a piece of beach glass, worn at the edges, but still full of light and color.
+How lives can change in an instant or be changing over time without one’s consent — A piece of beach glass, worn at the edges, but still full of light and color.